 Did you hear a big bang last night?
 If you felt your house shake or heard something that sounded like an explosion - it was a sonic boom created by two typhoon jets that were responding to an emergency.

-Avon and Somerset Police were told of reports of a big bang at 6.15pm last night.
+were told of reports of a big bang at 6.15pm last night.
 The typhoon jets were responding to a civilian aircraft, that was giving out emergency frequencies, normally used when a plane is hijacked or in need of help.
 It turned out to be a false alarm.

 What is a Sonic boom?